Honeypot (computing): Types

 Pure honeypots are full-fledged production systems.
 The activities of the attacker are monitored by using a bug tap that has been installed on the honeypot's link to the network.
 No other software needs to be installed.
-Even though a pure honeypot is useful, stealthiness of the defense mechanisms can be ensured by a more controlled mechanism.
+Even though a pure honeypot is useful, the stealthiness of the defense mechanisms can be ensured by a more controlled mechanism.

 High-interaction honeypots imitate the activities of the production systems that host a variety of services and, therefore, an attacker may be allowed a lot of services to waste their time.
 By employing virtual machines, multiple honeypots can be hosted on a single physical machine.
 Therefore, even if the honeypot is compromised, it can be restored more quickly.
 In general, high-interaction honeypots provide more security by being difficult to detect, but they are expensive to maintain.
 If virtual machines are not available, one physical computer must be maintained for each honeypot, which can be exorbitantly expensive.
 Example: Honeynet.

 Low-interaction honeypots simulate only the services frequently requested by attackers.
 Since they consume relatively few resources, multiple virtual machines can easily be hosted on one physical system, the virtual systems have a short response time, and less code is required, reducing the complexity of the virtual system's security.
 Example: Honeyd.
+This type of honeypot was one of the first types being created in the late nineties and was mainly used for detecting attacks, not studying them.

 Sugarcane is a type of honeypot that masquerades as an open proxy.
 It can often take form as a server designed to look like a misconfigured HTTP proxy.
 Probably the most famous open proxy was the default configuration of sendmail (before version 8.9.0 in 1998) which would forward email to and from any destination.